 Selecting the penetration testing team

-- Choosing experts: Decide between using an in-house team or third-party penetration testing experts.
+- Choosing experts: Decide whether to use an in-house team or third-party penetration testing experts.
 External teams often bring specialized skills and an unbiased perspective.

 - Ensuring expertise: The chosen team should have proven experience in penetration testing, understanding the nuances of healthcare technology and protocols, and knowledge about the core aspects of HIPAA compliance.